2016 Sports Officials Legislative Scorecard

 2. Circulate a petition.
 Ask members of your association and area officials association to sign a petition asking your lawmakers to take action.

 3. Gather information.
 Gather and present information to legislators about incidents that have happened in your state that apply, such as officiating assaults, etc.

-4. Get on the phone or web.
+4. Get on the phone or Internet.
 Contact your legislators directly and ask to meet with them to present a packet of information that may help to pass the legislation.

 5. Follow up and don’t give up.
 After talking and meeting with your legislators, follow up with a thank you letter and tell them that you will follow their progress.
 Keep the topic in the forefront.
 Even if a proposed bill doesn’t pass the first time, it doesn’t mean it won’t pass in the future.
 Take time to gather more support and continue to pursue the legislation at the next opportunity.